brucala/Deneb.jl/docs/src/basic_tutorial.md

 Data(data)
 ```

-This created a [`DataSpec`](@ref) that contains the `data` property of a Vega-Lite specification that defines the data source of a visualization.
+This created a [`Deneb.DataSpec`](@ref) that contains the `data` property of a Vega-Lite specification that defines the data source of a visualization.
 Deneb.jl also supports other types of data sources supported by Vega-Lite, besides tabular data, as described in the [Data](@ref) section.

 ## Encoding Data with Marks